 ...Can you feel a “BUT” coming?
 Sorry to burst your bubble, but not all cruelty-free claims are created equal.
 Currently, no legal definitions regulating the terms “Cruelty-Free” or “Not Tested on Animals.”
 This allows some cosmetics companies to mislead consumers about their testing practices.

 For example, some companies may not do any animal testing themselves, but they may use suppliers who do.
 Or especially shady companies might hire independent labs to do their testing.
 Technically, they didn’t do it, so they’re still cruelty-free, right?

 Here at Averr Aglow, we don’t play word games to cloud our stance on the issue.
 There is no animal testing on our products — not by us, any of our suppliers, or any third-party labs.
 And you don’t have to take our word for it: we are currently PETA certified and pending a further stamp of approval from the highly-respected Leaping Bunny Program.

-This statement is like your car’s gas tank the last day before payday: pretty empty.
+This statement is like your car’s gas tank on the last day before payday: pretty empty.
 It’s not a bad label, necessarily, but it’s also not a good one.
-The problem is that “Dermatologically Approved” sounds more meaningful than it really is.
+The problem is that “Dermatologically Approved” sounds more meaningful than it is.